Raraph84/Infinite-Minecraft-Players-POC/README.md

 ### Proxy plugin

-You can import `proxy-plugin/` into an IDE like IntelliJ as a Maven project :
-Then run the default Maven goal and replace the jar in `proxy/plugins/` by the one you built in `proxy-plugins/target`
+You can import `proxy-plugin/` into an IDE like IntelliJ as a Maven project Then run the default Maven goal and replace the jar in `proxy/plugins/` by the one you built in `proxy-plugin/target`

 ### Server plugin

-You can import `server-plugin/` into an IDE like IntelliJ and import the libs in `server-plugin/libs/` :
+You can import `server-plugin/` into an IDE like IntelliJ as a Maven project Then run the default Maven goal and replace the jar in `server-template/plugins/` by the one you built in `server-plugin/target`

--   Spigot jar as provided
--   Java websocket, SLF4J API and Simple as compile

-Then build the jar and replace it in `server-template/plugins/`

 ### WorldEdit